These Sugar Free Copycat Do Si Do Cookies are all about peanut butter and oatmeal goodness.

 - These cookies are meant to spread while baking.
 This is what helps make the sandwich part so crunchy.
 Take this into account when scooping the cookies and placing them onto the baking sheets for baking.

-These cookies should be stored in an airtight container.
+Once these cookies have fully set, they can be stored in an airtight container.

 Here are some similar recipes that you may also like.